 How water purifiers fit into emergency preparedness

-Following the beginner prepping checklist, there are three main groups of equipment and scenarios you plan for:
+Following the beginner prepping checklist, there are three main scenarios you plan for:

 - Staying home (bugging in or sheltering in place)